 Scents have been widely used for relaxation and as natural sleep aids since the medieval ages.
 However, recent studies have shown that their uses are not just grounded in myth, but scientific fact.
 As each scent has a different effect on your body individual studies have been done on each.
+So, what scents help you sleep?
 Three of the most popular fragrances which studies have shown to aid relaxation are lavender, vanilla and jasmine.

 Vanilla is the only edible species of the orchid family and has a sweet, comforting scent.
 However, it doesn’t only smell fantastic, it also has anti-depressant properties due to the ingredient vanillin.
 A study from Manipal University, India tested the properties of vanillin on mice and the results were the same as had they been administered with the anti-depressant Fluoxetine.
 A similar study at the Tubingen University in Germany showed that vanilla fragrance reduced the human startle reflex as it placed the subjects in a calmer state of mind.
 Therefore, vanilla aromas can lift your mood and help you to relax before sleep, allowing you to drift off with an easier mind.

 Jasmine is a delicate, white flowering plant which new research shows maybe even more effective than lavender in aiding a good night’s sleep.
 Study reveals keeping a jasmine plant in your room helps reduce stress, anxiety and depression.
-They conducted studies on mice and discovered that the aroma of jasmine plants and essential oils helped calm them down significantly.
+Studies were conducted on mice and they discovered that the aroma of the jasmine plant and essential oils helped calm them down significantly.
 An article published in Science Daily, explored this theory further, citing research that the fragrance of jasmine relaxed users to the same extent as barbiturates, otherwise known as “sleeping pills”.

 We at the Natural Sleep Company hope you’ve found this blog post useful in your quest to achieving a good night’s rest!
 For more expert sleep information, stay tuned to our blog for upcoming posts.